-Security cameras cover the entrances and exits of Darby, Booth, Gribble and Moyer residence halls.
+Security cameras cover the entrances, exits, hallways, and common lounge spaces of Darby, Roxanna Booth, Gribble, Byrd, Presidential, and Moyer residence halls.
 An alarm will sound if an outer door is propped open.
 Each resident of the residence hall will receive keys and/or access devices to their rooms and residence hall.
 Presidential Center suite residents have the ability to lock their suites as a security measure.